Talks, Tours and Workshops

 Michael is a former Architectural Editor of Country Life and Editor of Apollo, and was Editor of The Burlington Magazine (2017-2024).

-This event is part of Being Human Festival, the UK’s national festival of the humanities, taking place 6 - 15 November 2025.
+These events are part of Being Human Festival, the UK’s national festival of the humanities, taking place 6 - 15 November 2025.
 Led by the School of Advanced Study, University of London, with generous support from Research England, in partnership with the Arts and Humanities Research Council and the British Academy.
 For further information please see beinghumanfestival.org

 Exhibition Tours